 - Rep. Marcia Fudge (D-OH) and Rep. Anh Cao (R-LA) introduced the Fit for L.I.F.E.
 Act, focused on providing targeted resources to fight childhood obesity in low-income, rural and Native American communities.
-The Safe Routes to School National Partnership worked with Rep. Fudge’s office to include language that would provide community policing grants to help address personal safety challenges around schools in low-income communities.
+The Safe Routes Partnership worked with Rep. Fudge’s office to include language that would provide community policing grants to help address personal safety challenges around schools in low-income communities.

 - The House Financial Services Committee held a hearing on H.R.
 4690, the Livable Communities Act.
 This is the House version of S. 1619, which we reported on in the August E-news.
 The Livable Communities Act would create a grant program to support planning and implementation of projects that integrate transportation, housing, land use and economic development concerns.
 The Senate bill includes language offered by Sen. Merkley that adds school siting as an eligible use of planning funds and also beefs up bicycling and walking language.
 We are working with our partners to add similar language to the House bill as well.